What is a chimney fire? - Orchard Minds

 What are the first signs of a chimney fire?

-The first signs of a chimney fire include a loud cracking or popping noise, intense and rapidly burning flames visible through the chimney walls, dense smoke entering the room, a hot and strong odour, and a vibrating or rumbling chimney.
+The first signs of a chimney fire include a loud cracking or popping noise, intense and rapidly burning flames visible through the chimney walls, dense smoke entering the room, a hot and strong odor, and a vibrating or rumbling chimney.
 Recognizing these signs is crucial for prompt action to mitigate the risk of further damage and ensure the safety of the occupants.

 Can you stop a chimney fire?

 Attempting to stop a chimney fire yourself is not advisable.
 If you suspect a chimney fire, prioritize safety by evacuating everyone from the house and calling the fire department immediately.
-While closing the damper may limit the oxygen supply and slow down the fire, it’s essential to let trained professionals handle the situation.
+While closing the damper may limit oxygen supply and slow down the fire, it’s essential to let trained professionals handle the situation.
 Firefighters have the necessary equipment and expertise to assess and address the chimney fire effectively.

 How do you deal with a chimney fire?